1,000+ Opportunities

 1, 2026 Event Sponsorships Application Process Learn about the health equity issues affecting Coloradans at Collective Colorado, a publication of The Colorado Trust.

-Based on current listing details, eligibility includes: Colorado-based 501(c)(3) public charities, churches, units of tribal/state/local governments, educational institutions, and fiscally sponsored groups aligned with Colorado Trust health equity vision.
+According to the current listing, eligibility includes: Colorado-based 501(c)(3) public charities, churches, units of tribal/state/local governments, educational institutions, and fiscally sponsored groups aligned with Colorado Trust health equity vision.
 Must be based in Colorado or have an active Colorado chapter.
 One sponsorship per organization per calendar year.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.